Plamen Nikolov

 Plamen Nikolov, PhD

 I am a Post-Doctoral Research Affiliate at Georgetown University Medical Center, specializing in Computational Neuroscience, Signal Processing, and Machine Learning.
-My work spans BCI systems, cardiac digital twins, and neural dynamics of speech.
+My work translates complex neural and physiological data into clinical impact — from cardiac digital twins for first-of-their-kind clinical trials to decoding human speech with advanced neuroimaging.

 Bio / Timeline